Vivli is part of a collaborative effort to improve access and discoverability of NIH-funded data

 “Vivli is delighted to be working with the NIH to ensure that the clinical research funded by the NIH is as discoverable and accessible as possible,” said Rebecca Li, Phd, Vivli Executive Director, co-PI on this award.
 “We look forward to supporting NIH-funded researchers to support their data sharing efforts.
 With key partnerships in place to improve the data sharing ecosystem, we have a tremendous opportunity to advance science.”

 These repositories will work together to address and implement a common set of capabilities that comply with desirable repository characteristics (NOT-OD-21-016), establish metrics to optimally measure usage and impact, develop use cases for data sharing, and train and educate researchers on FAIR data and the importance of data sharing.
 This initiative also aims to improve discoverability of data within and across participating generalist repositories and accelerate reproducibility and reuse of data.
+More information on how Vivli meets the NIH desirable repository characteristics.

 “This award opens up opportunities to leverage our unique expertise in the clinical research space and establish a functioning data sharing ecosystem for NIH researchers alongside other generalist repositories”, said Ida Sim, MD, Phd, Professor of Medicine, UCSF, co-founder of Vivli and a Co-PI on this award.